Sustainability Governance and Risk management

 Task Force on Climate-related Financial Disclosures

-Nouryon’s Board of Directors (Board) is charged with accountability and oversight of our Company’s ESG (Environment, Social, and Governance) performance.
-The Company Leadership Team shares collective responsibility for the Company’s ESG performance.
+Nouryon’s Board of Directors (Board) is charged with accountability and oversight of our Company’s sustainability data reporting.
+The Company Leadership Team shares collective responsibility for the Company’s sustainability data reporting.
 Progress is reported to the Board on a quarterly basis.
 The Board is supported by the following committees:

 You can find more information about our Board and its committees here.